charming-whaley/gemergency_ios_app_code/book/src/project_setup/inference.md

 $ ./build-xcframework.sh
 ```

 <p>And that's it!
 We did everything we need to use LLMs in iOS apps!
 That was so easy...
 Yeah, it is now.
+But back then, that was too hard, especially working with LibLlama settings.</p>

+### II.
+Changing LibLlama

-But back then, that was too hard, especially working with LibLlama settings.
-After building framework, I highly recommend to go to <b>LibLlama</b> controller (which can be found at <b>examples/llama.swiftui</b>) and add these lines of code in clear() method:</p>
+<p>After building that framework, I highly recommend to go to <b>LibLlama</b> controller (which can be found at <b>examples/llama.swiftui</b>) and add these lines of code in clear() method:</p>

 ```swift
 func clear() {